 But a series of custom focus groups, revealed many retailers and a movie studio wanted more e-commerce operations with product specifications and configuration tools.

-“Our website also didn’t allow orders to be placed online; for the longest time it was only phone and fax orders, and then e-mail,” says Rubie’s digital sales director David Beige.
+“Our website also didn’t allow orders to be placed online; for the longest time it was only phone and fax orders, and then e-mail,” says Rubie’s digital sales director Michael Beige.
 “We’ve had a lot of customers move over to processing orders via the web, who originally had no interest in moving away from the old format.”

 Rubie’s, which carries an inventory of about 50,000 products, won’t release specific e-commerce metrics, including sales.
 But web sales have doubled and the average orders are higher, says head of digital Troy Barnes.
 “We have definitely experienced increased order velocity, site traffic and customer satisfaction,” he says.
 “In addition, we have found the higher amount of online orders that have been replacing the previous phone and fax orders have led to an even higher accuracy in order processing.”